 ✓ Portable Water Bottle - Sure you can opt to buy bottled water once at your destination.
 You could save money and stay more hydrated when you each have your own bottle.
 Pro-packing tip: Bring one portable water bottle for each member of the family, designate a specific color for each individual.
 Pack the bottles into the side of everyone’s backpack before leaving for the airport.
 Make sure they are empty for TSA Security check!
 After getting through, you can all fill up your bottles at the water fountain.

 ✓ Sunglasses and Extra Glasses - Don’t be that person who left their sunglasses in the car!
 Pack these (in a case) the night before.
 It’s also a great idea to bring an extra pair in case you lose or break them.
-These kiddie sunglasses are perfect for protecting their sensitive eyes.
+Bring kiddie sunglasses for your kids to protect their sensitive eyes.

 ✓ Vitamins / Birth Control / Retainers - These items are all a must!
 Make sure to check these items off your list before leaving the house.